waldo-irc/learn.py/README.md

 bookielist (usage: !bookielist) - This grabs a list of all custom made commands and PM's them to the user.
 &nbsp;

-unbookie (usage: !unbookie command) - This deletes a command completely.
+unbookie (usage: !unbookie cmd) - This deletes a command completely.
 &nbsp;

 !yournewcommand - To run your newly created command.

 # Current known issues -
-Unbookie doesn't do a good restart, the way it restarts breaks any other modules in progress as it does a full sopel --quit and sopel -d --quiet to fully remove the module command.
+Unbookie doesn't do a good restart.
+The way it restarts breaks any other modules in progress as it does a full sopel --quit and sopel -d --quiet to fully remove the module command.